Kashish-20/TaskEase/README.md

 The use of the MERN stack ensures the app’s scalability and flexibility, while additional technologies like Redux Toolkit, Headless UI, and Tailwind CSS enhance performance and user experience.

-## Features
-### Admin Features
+## Admin Features
-User Management:
++ User Management:

-Create and manage admin accounts.
+- Create and manage admin accounts.
-Add, remove, and manage team members.
+- Add, remove, and manage team members.

-Task Assignment:
++ Task Assignment:

-Assign tasks to users (individually or in groups).
+- Assign tasks to users (individually or in groups).
-Modify task details and update task statuses.
+- Modify task details and update task statuses.

 Task Properties:

 Label tasks based on their status (Todo, In Progress, Completed).